HugoTronics/Vivaldi-Antipodal-Antenna-Design/README.md

 ## :open_book: Project Overview

 This repository contains resources for building a Vivaldi antipodal antenna designed to optimize 4G/5G signal reception.
-The project explores the design, simulation, fabrication, and testing of this high-performance antenna.
+The project explores the design, simulation, fabrication, and testing of this antenna.
 You'll find DXF files for antenna designs, STL files for 3D-printed supports, and simulation files used during the design phase.

 ### Features